From environmental consultancies to planning departments, your geography degree can lead you into a variety of careers

 Further study

-Some geographers opt to specialise in an area from their undergraduate degree by completing postgraduate study.
-Areas you could specialise in include geographical information systems, remote sensing, environmental conservation, environmental management, human geography research, oceanography, coastal and marine management, meteorology, urban studies or water resources.
+You may decide to specialise in a certain area of your degree by completing postgraduate study.
+This could be within topics such as geographical information systems, remote sensing, environmental conservation, environmental management, human geography research, oceanography, coastal and marine management, meteorology, urban studies or water resources.

-Postgraduate courses in teaching, surveying, urban/rural planning or landscape architecture are also popular, as they qualify you to work in these career areas.
+Another option could be to take a vocational qualification to lead you into a certain career.
+Examples include courses in teaching, surveying, urban/rural planning or landscape architecture.
 Studying a business or management postgraduate course is another option.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in geography.